 Similarly in Canada, for uninterrupted Roadside Assistance coverage, you may purchase extended coverage prior to your Basic Warranty's Roadside Assistance expiring.
 For more information and enrollment, contact 1-877-294-2582 or visit our website at www.ford.ca.

-HAZARD FLASHER CONTROL
+HAZARD FLASHER CONTROL ▲

 The hazard flasher is located on the instrument panel by the radio.
-The hazard flashers will operate when the ignition is off.
+The hazard flashers will operate when the ignition is in any position or if the key is not in the ignition.